SebLuck/Vending-Machine-/README.md

 # Vending-Machine
-A Vending Machine using Tkinter library from Python
+A Vending Machine application using Tkinter library from Python